About TheGodGuy

 With all due respect, how do you clear up confusion with a mystery?
 Since this is such an important topic, I would like to continue our discussion.
 May I direct you to my most recent post, entitled, “Three Gods or One God?”
 This will be a more appropriate place to continue our healthy exchange of ideas.

-7. irishanglican Says:
+7. irishanglican says:

 Mr. Sylvia,